Tax on rental income and applicable deductions

 How much rent is tax-free?

-In case you have borrowed any money for the purpose of purchase, construction, repair/renovation of the property, you are also allowed to claim deduction for the interest payable on money so borrowed.
+In case you have borrowed any money for the purpose of purchase, construction, repair/renovation of the property, you are also allowed to claim a deduction for the interest payable on the money so borrowed.
 The money can be borrowed from any person and not necessarily as a home loan.
-Presently, there is no restriction on the amount of interest, which you can claim against your rental income.
+Presently, there is no restriction on the amount of interest which you can claim against your rental income.

 However there is a ceiling of Rs two lakhs, for loss under the head ‘Income from house property’, which can be set off against your other income, likes salary, business income or capital gains.
 Any loss under this head, beyond Rs two lakhs, is allowed to be carried forward for set off, during eight subsequent years.
 This provision adversely affects people who borrow money to buy a property and let it out, as rental values are generally around three to four per cent of the capital value, whereas the rate of interest on such loans is around nine per cent.
 As home loans are usually taken for longer periods, the situation of loss under this head, will normally continue for longer periods and the excess interest beyond Rs two lakhs will, effectively, be lost forever.